Dog Allergies Decoded: Seasonal vs. Food Sensitivities

 Supporting the Gut-Skin Axis

-Emerging research highlights the vital link between gut health and skin resilience.
+Emerging research highlights the vital link between complete dog gut health guide and skin resilience.
 A balanced microbiome can help regulate the immune system, which is crucial for maintaining overall wellness.

 Supporting your dog's digestive health with high-quality supplements that focus on the gut-skin connection can be a beneficial addition to their daily routine.
 Ingredients like Colostrum Powder and Omega-3 are known to support immune system function and healthy skin, while Licorice Root can help support a normal inflammatory response.
 Additionally, keeping the gut healthy with postbiotics or prebiotics helps support the body's natural defenses against environmental stressors.